-Set your sights on the road ahead.
+Have clear eyes - set your sights on the road ahead.
 Do not look to the side at a passenger or down at a text.

 Finally, click your seatbelt.
 It’s the law and could save your life!

-43 KEY SECONDS SAFE DRIVING TALKS:
+43 KEY SECONDS SAFE DRIVING TALKS

-Mike Lutzenkirchen, Philip’s father, spreads the word through the “43 Key Seconds” Talk, which is his honest and courageous discussion of Philip’s life and the car accident that led to his death.
-In his talk, Mike encourages young people to learn from the mistakes his son made, while being inspired by his many positive character attributes.Request a Talk
+Mike Lutzenkirchen, Philip’s father, spreads the word through the “43 Key Seconds” Talk, which is his honest and courageous discussion of Philip’s life and the car crash that led to his death.
+In his talk, Mike encourages people to learn from the mistakes his son made, while being inspired by his many positive character attributes.Request a Talk

 Philip Francis Lutzenkirchen became a household name during his football career at Auburn, but his impact and legacy extended well beyond his days on the gridiron.
 As a loving brother, son, friend and devout follower of Christ, he impacted his communities in many ways through service, leadership, mentorship and genuine compassion.
-Established in Philip’s memory, the PFL (Prepared For Life) Character Scholarship program equips outstanding young people with the tools and lessons he or she needs to leave a lasting and profound legacy through mentor development, education and scholarship.
+Established in Philip’s memory, the PFL (Prepared For Life) Character Scholarship program equips outstanding young adults with the tools and lessons he or she needs to leave a lasting and profound legacy through mentor development, education and scholarship.
 It is awarded annually to students who have demonstrated outstanding character in the areas of service and leadership, showing these characteristics in their decision to serve as positive ambassadors for safe driving to their peers and in their communities.
 Our 2023 application is now closed.PFL Scholarship Interest Form